Slitthe/jobs-gatherer/README.md

 ## Description:

-Node-JS local application which gathers jobs listings based on on a list of **keywords** and **locations**.
-It searches in some predefined sites, which can be manually expanded (only romanian **ejobs** and **bestjobs** work so far) by defining them ine the code.
+Node-JS local application which gathers jobs listings based on on a list of **queries** and **locations**.
+It searches in some predefined sites, which can be manually expanded (only romanian **ejobs** and **bestjobs** work so far) by defining them in the code.

 ## How it works:

-The application makes an HTTP request to those websites using the: **query**, **location** and **page** arguments, receives an HTML text (string) as a response, which is parsed into a list(array) of {name: String, url:String} type of results by using Regular Expressions.
+The application makes an HTTP request to those websites using the: **query**, **location** and **page** arguments, receives an HTML text (string) as a response, which is parsed into a list(array) of `{name: String, url:String}` type of results by using Regular Expressions.

-Starts with **page** 1 for each query/location combination, continues to increment the page until no results are found, in that moment it actually goes to the next query/location combination.
+Starts with **page** 1 for each **query/location** combination, continues to increment the page until no results are found, in that moment it actually goes to the next **query/location** combination.

-On the occasion of failed requests, it tried again for a number of 3 times, if all of them fail, it just skips the current query/location and tries the next one.
+On the occasion of failed requests, it tried again for a number of 3 times, if all of them fail, it just skips the current **query/location** and tries the next one.

-The search continues indefinitely, by going in a front-back in the query/location combination, the repetition delayed to avoid excessive HTTP requests to the destination.
+The search continues indefinitely, by going in a front-back in the **query/location** combination; the repetition is delayed to avoid excessive HTTP requests to the destination.

+Site searches run in parallel.

 <br><br><br><br><br><br><br><br><br>
-### Adding additional sites:
+## Adding additional sites:

 It is possible to add additional sites by manually defining them like so: